coreos/custom-coreos-disk-images/README.md

 # custom-coreos-disk-images

-This repo contains files and instructions for building customized RHCOS (Red Hat CoreOS) disk images that are used for installation and bootstrapping of OpenShift Clusters.
+This repo contains files and instructions for building customized FCOS (Fedora CoreOS) and RHCOS (Red Hat Enterprise Linux CoreOS) disk images.
+In the case of RHCOS these images can then be used for installation and bootstrapping of OpenShift Clusters.

 # Creating a custom RHCOS container Image